qcgiitr/hackathon2022/README.md

 --------------------------------
 ## Awards
 - For general prompt: INR 3500, INR 2000, INR 1500 and Medals for each team.
-- Separate prompt for Freshers: Top 5 submissions will be awarded cool swags by IBM and direct entry to QCG recruitments.
+- Separate prompt for Freshers: Top 5 submissions will be awarded cool swags by IBM Quantum and direct entry to QCG recruitments.
 - Certificates to all winners and completed projects.

 --------------------------------